abdus/abdus/content/posts/github-profile-readme-as-twitter-like-feed.md

 This way, I am assured that SVG would be rendered in the latest browser and converted PNG.
 But how do I do it?

-There is a package called [Puppeteer](#) in the NPM registry.
+There is a package called [Puppeteer](https://github.com/puppeteer/puppeteer) in the NPM registry.
 This library gives the user a way to control Chromium/Firefox browser programmatically.
 This, by default, runs browser in headless mode.
-So, user would be able to run it without a Desktop Environment.
+So, the user would be able to run it without a Desktop Environment.

 ## Getting 'Toots' from Mastodon